konsloiz/jira-2-github/README.md

 `node app.js`

-you will get a console.log of what would be imported, if happy edit config change dryRun to false and then `node app.js`
+You will get a console.log of what would be imported.
+If happy, edit the config.json, change `dryRun` to **false** and then run again `node app.js`

-*Going to make a electron deskop app for easy importing and repo selection*